Cushion Cut Diamonds | Guide, Proportions, L/W Ratios

 A hybrid cushion cut introduced recently lets cutters achieve the roundish brilliance of the standard cushion count while saving on the carat weight by using the cutting technique of the modified cushion cut.
 This cut contains four pavilion facets extending from the center towards the girdle, similar to standard cushion brilliant cuts, though with the addition of modified facets.

-Cushion Cut Diamonds Color
+Cushion Cut Color

 For detailed information on the color of cushion cut diamond, use the table below: